Margo Price shares new single 'Letting Me Down', confirms release date of third album

 “Time has rearranged, it has slowed down, it has manipulated things like it always does…the words to some of these songs have changed meaning, they now carry heavier weight.”

-The musician went on to describe her new album as “a postcard of a landscape of a moment in time”, adding: “It’s not political but maybe it will provide an escape or relief to someone who needs it.
+The musician went on to describe her LP as “a postcard of a landscape of a moment in time”, adding: “It’s not political but maybe it will provide an escape or relief to someone who needs it.
 Sending love to everyone out there and hope I see you down the highway.”

 Back in March, Margo Price shared a cover of John Lennon‘s ‘Nobody Told Me’ as she announced her record’s postponement.